tobinjt/johntobin.ie/content/blog/Easy_Wordpress_updates.md

 +++
 date = 2019-04-02T21:22:35+01:00
-title = "Easy Wordpress updates" tags = ['automation', 'sysadmin', 'website', 'wordpress']
+title = "Easy Wordpress updates" tags = ['automation', 'sysadmin', 'website', 'Wordpress']
 +++

 New versions of Wordpress are released regularly, and themes and plugins are